Making Sense of Media events

 - Children’s Media Lives: Year 7 report (PDF, 4.0 MB)

 - Children and parents: media use and attitudes report 2020/21 (PDF, 4.3 MB)

 The event was organised for our MSOM Network members.
-If you’re not already a member, please do join us - you can find further details here: Making Sense of Media Network - Ofcom
+If you’re not already a member, find out how you can join the network.

 On 30 October 2020, the Making Sense of Media team hosted a virtual event for our Making Sense of Media Network entitled “News: consumption, engagement, and misinformation”.
 The event marked UNESCO’s Global Media and Information Literacy week, for which this year's theme was “Resisting Disinfodemic: Media & Information Literacy for everyone & by everyone”.